Rocket Your Projects: Part 1

 Share This Post:

 Imagine you are watching a small child with a new toy.
 Parents know that children are most likely NOT to play with a new toy the way the box says it should.
-Not only does each child make up his or her new ways to play, the other children around them look to see how they can use the other’s technique to again build something new and unique.
+Not only does each child make up his or her new way of playing, but the other children around them look to see how they can use the other’s technique to again build something new and unique.

-Project Management’s goal is to create something that will be repeatable, consistent and useful for many people.
-If everyone builds projects a different way, teams would have a very hard time working with each other.
-This is how the discipline of Project Management is still critical to get work done correctly.
+Project management is critical to getting work done correctly.
+Project management’s goal is to create something that will be repeatable, consistent, and useful for many people.
+If everyone builds projects in a different way, teams would have a very hard time working with each other.
+Project management also ensures that the project delivers the desired results, that it’s completed within the specified timeframe, that it stays within budget, that people and resources are being used appropriately, and more.
+This is just the tip of the iceberg.
+For these reasons and more, this is why the discipline of project management is still critical to getting work done correctly and efficiently.

-Back in the 1950, organizations started to standardize project management tools and techniques to building complete projects, like buildings, roads, defense work, and manufacturing.
+Project management has been around for a very long time, but there were some challenges of project management, and back in the 1950s, organizations started to standardize project management tools and techniques with construction and engineering projects, such as buildings, roads, defense work, and manufacturing.

-Years ago, there was a lot of confusion about Project Management that needed you to build and complete your work in an effective and timely way.
-As work became more complex, the Critical Path Method (CPM) and Project Management Body of Knowledge became the standard in 1996, and still is used with management practices.
+Years ago, there was also a lot of confusion about project management and how you could build and complete your work in an effective and timely way.
+As work became more complex, the Critical Path Method (CPM) and Project Management Body of Knowledge became the standard in 1996 and still is used in management practices.

 In 2017, a study suggested that the success of any project depends on how well four key aspects are aligned: